Kareeeeem/abyad/README.md

 `abyad program.ws`

-There are some useless programs that you can generate with `generate_programs` which will land the tests folder.
+There are some useless programs that you can generate with `generate_programs` which will land in the tests folder.

 # Specification